This schedule lists specific courses you are required to complete during your 4 years at the School of Engineering. See Footnotes 14 and 15

 1b) MA-UY 1154: MA-UY 1052 Calculus II with Pre-Calculus is no longer offered and is replaced with MA-UY 1154 Calculus II with Pre-Calculus.
 A more advanced Calculus II may be substituted only with written permission by a Mathematics Advisor.

-2) EXPOS-UA 1, EXPOS-UA 2: Follow latest NYU Polytechnic School of Engineering & Expository Writing and TCS (HuSS) requirements as stated per the NYU Polytechnic School of Engineering bulletin.
+2) EXPOS-UA 1, EXPOS-UA 2: Follow latest NYU Tandon School of Engineering & Expository Writing and TCS (HuSS) requirements as stated per the NYU Tandon School of Engineering bulletin.

 3) Approved science electives are CM-UY 1004 or CM-UY 1014, BMS-UY 1004 and PH-UY 1013 or PH-UY 1213 .
 EG-UY 1001 and EG-UY 1003 are NOT an approved as science electives for BTM.
 Any science course replacement requires approval by the BSBTM Program Director.